RPT-FACTBOX-Tennis-Rafael Nadal v Stan Wawrinka - player profiles

 (Repeats factbox first moved at 0200, no change in text)

-June 11 Here's a look at the form and previous records of Spaniard Rafael Nadal and Stan Wawrinka of Switzerland ahead of their French Open final on Sunday (prefix number denotes seeding).
+June 11 (Reuters) - Here's a look at the form and previous records of Spaniard Rafael Nadal and Stan Wawrinka of Switzerland ahead of their French Open final on Sunday (prefix number denotes seeding).

 4-Rafa Nadal (Spain)